I've Got a Cold - Should I Run Today?

 I wish I had a pound for every time a runner has asked this throughout my coaching career.
 The debate goes on and I have heard so many opinions, reasons and excuses on this subject.

-Its all common sense I hear you shout, but I am beginning to believe there is nothing common about sense with runners.
+It’s all common sense I hear you shout, but I am beginning to believe there is nothing common about sense with runners.
 We are all mad to some degree, myself included.

 In the last few weeks some of the runners we personally advise each week have had a cold and there has even been the odd case of man-flu.
 Probably the worst virus of all!